 Share Class with a performance fee Share Class without a performance fee

-Share Class return 1.50% 1.50%

 Minus annual management and advisory fee and operating and administrative expenses - 1.20% - 1.40%

 = 0.30% = 0.10%

 Minus benchmark return 2.00% N/A

 Outperformance = 0.00% = 0.10%

 Minus 10% performance fee 0.00% N/A

 Net return 0.30% 0.10%

-\Only the portion necessary to bring the result to zero is subtracted.
+$\ensuremath{^{}}$ Only the portion necessary to bring the result to zero is subtracted.

 EU Benchmarks Regulation The Benchmarks Regulation was effective on 1 January 2018.
 Accordingly, the Management Company is working with applicable administrators, for the benchmark indices used by the relevant Sub-Funds (i) for which a Performance Fee is calculated or (ii) where the Benchmark typically limits the Investment Manager's discretion, is used as the basis for portfolio construction or is used as part of an enhanced index strategy as disclosed under Sub-Fund Descriptions, to confirm that they are, or will be included in the register maintained by ESMA under the Benchmarks Regulation.
-All relevant benchmark administrators that are not currently on the ESMA register will provide benchmark indices under the transitional provisions of the Benchmarks Regulation.